Close

 Sala Innoval, The Alimentaria Hub

-At the IV International Halal Congress, the main figures and trends of halal consumption will be presented.
-National and international companies, alongside experts, will discuss opportunities for the meat and meat derivatives segment in European and Middle Eastern markets.
-A second session will explore how halal demand is driving business innovation in response to the growing expectations of Muslim consumers, both locally and in key regional markets across Europe and the Middle East.
+At the IV International Halal Congress, the main figures and trends of halal consumption were presented.
+National and international companies, alongside experts, discussed opportunities for the meat and meat derivatives segment in European and Middle Eastern markets.
+A second session explored how halal demand is driving business innovation in response to the growing expectations of Muslim consumers, both locally and in key regional markets across Europe and the Middle East.

 Congress Content